FlowAI overview

 Common use cases

-Intelligent troubleshooting and remediation: Deploy FlowAgents that reason through observed network conditions, evaluate remediation options, and invoke the appropriate workflows, APIs, or services to resolve issues without requiring manual escalation at every decision point.
+Intelligent troubleshooting and remediation - Deploy agents that reason through observed network conditions, evaluate remediation options, and invoke the appropriate workflows, APIs, or services to resolve issues without requiring manual escalation at every decision point.

-Adaptive provisioning: Use FlowAgents to interpret high-level provisioning requests, determine the correct configuration sequence based on current infrastructure state, and orchestrate the resulting workflows end-to-end.
+Adaptive provisioning - Use agents to interpret high-level provisioning requests, determine the correct configuration sequence based on current infrastructure state, and orchestrate the resulting workflows end-to-end.

-Multi-agent orchestration: Build ecosystems of specialized FlowAgents that collaborate and delegate based on domain expertise.
-A diagnostic agent can assess infrastructure state and hand off to a remediation agent, which then invokes the right workflows, APIs, or services to execute the fix.
-FlowAgents can also be embedded as a step in Studio workflows when a specific decision requires reasoning, with control returning to the workflow for deterministic follow-through.
+Multi-agent orchestration - Build ecosystems of specialized agents that collaborate and delegate based on domain expertise.
+A diagnostic agent can assess infrastructure state and hand off to a remediation agent, which then invokes the right workflows, APIs, or services to run the fix.
+You can also invoke an agent from a Studio workflow using the Run Agent task, letting the workflow hand off a specific decision to an agent and resume with the agent’s output.

 Demos and resources